Aequigidiella: Similar genera

 Aequigidiella shares certain features with the genus Artesia from Texas; their body shapes are generally alike.
 Their coxal plates are of similar size and shape, as are the biramous and aequiramous pleopods.
 The propodus of the first and second gnathopods are also roughly the same shape.
 However, it differs in its uncleft telson, its mouthparts, the fact that its seventh coxal plate is not smaller than the sixth, and the different second pleopod on the male specimens.

 Spelaeogammarus from Brazil is another genus which shares affinities with Aequigidiella.
 It is one of few other bogidiellids to have aequiramous pleopods.
 Additionally, it has analogous large coxal plates and morphologically similar mouthparts.
 However, it, like Artesia, differs in its telson and gnathopods.

 Taxonomy

 The holotype specimen of A. aquilifera is housed at the Zoological Museum Amsterdam along with several paratype specimens.
-These original specimens were collected by Louis Deharveng and D. Rigal during one of their "Thai-Maros expeditions" and were later described by Lazăr Botoșăneanu and Jan Stock.
+These original specimens were collected by Louis Deharveng and Didier Rigal during one of their "Thai-Maros expeditions" and were later described by Lazăr Botoșăneanu and Jan Stock.

 Aequididiella appears to be an intermediate between the two related families Artesiidae and Bogidiellidae, contributing evidence to the idea that the two families should be united.